 For millions of years, we moved.
 A lot.
-15km per day at least.
-We exist, because we were able to coordinate complex hand movements with rational thinking while being on our feet!
-Smart hunting techniques or the ability to build more or less complex shelters alongside movement are just a few examples, proving how much of a survival advamtage it must have been to perform cognitive tasks while moving.
+The human species still exist, because we were able to coordinate complex hand movements with rational thinking while being on our feet!
+Smart hunting techniques and the ability to build more or less complex shelters alongside movement are just a few examples, proving how much of a survival advantage it must have been to perform cognitive tasks while moving.
 This unique ability made us the ultimate predator in the animal kingdom and eventually lead to brain growth in the first place.

 The importance of movement in learning is now recognised by many health and education authorities worldwide.
 Among them includes the United States National Institute of Medicine, which recommends that fitness-based physical education should be a core school subject, not because of physical health, but because of its direct benefits for learning.
 In one school district, teachers took these early neuroscience findings to heart and implemented a fitness-based learning model that has had startling benefits.